pyecore/pyecoregen/README.rst

     ``--user-module my.custom_mod`` will make the generated code import mixin classes from a module ``my.custom_mod``.
 A generated class with name ``<name>`` then derives from a mixin ``<name>Mixin``, which is expected to be part of the user module.
-If this option is used, the generator also produces a skeleton file which contains all requires mixin classes and methods they have to provide.
+If this option is used, the generator also produces a skeleton file which contains all required mixin classes and methods.
     Usually you copy parts of this template to your own module, which is then checked into version control all your other code.